Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Simulation and Data Analysis Pipeline

 The final set of simulated observations are radial velocity observations of the white dwarf binaries.
 In general, these are required to make accurate estimates of the individual masses of the system.
 The radial velocity of the secondary object, $K_2$, is related to the orbital period, chirp mass, mass ratio, and inclination by

-Passing the system's chirp mass, the simulated mass ratio, the inclination recovered by \texttt{gbfisher}, and the period recovered by \texttt{gbfisher} into Eq.~\ref{eq:RadialVelocity} gives us the radial velocity of the secondary white dwarf.
-Using the radial velocity we are able to improve our constraints on the chirp mass, inclination, and mass ratio.
-We accomplish this by constructing a Gaussian likelihood using the period recovered by \texttt{periodfind} as our input data and a fixed estimate of uncertainty on the radial velocity of $\pm 50 \textrm{ km s}^{-1}$.
+Passing the system's chirp mass, the simulated mass ratio, the inclination recovered by \texttt{gbfisher}, and the period recovered by \texttt{gbfisher} into equation~\ref{eq:RadialVelocity} gives us the radial velocity of the secondary white dwarf.
+We construct a Gaussian likelihood using the period recovered by \texttt{periodfind} as our input data and a fixed estimate of uncertainty on the radial velocity of $\pm 50 \textrm{ km s}^{-1}$.
 We construct Gaussian kernel density estimates of the inclination and mass ratio posterior obtained from the light curve fitting process.
 Additionally, we construct a Gaussian kernel density estimate of the chirp mass posterior obtained from fitting the residual eclipse times.
-Then we use the kernel density estimates to produce chirp mass, inclination, and mass ratio priors which are used along with the likelihood to carry out a Bayesian inference which produces improved posteriors for the chirp mass, inclination, and mass ratio.
+Then we use the kernel density estimates to produce chirp mass, inclination, and mass ratio priors which are used along with the likelihood to carry out a Bayesian inference.